chenhbo/chenhbo.github.io/_pages/research.md

     3)	3D Carotid artery imaging system.
 A linear array ultrasound scanner (10 MHz) and an EM tracking device are used to build this system.

     4)	3D Intraoral Imaging System.
 An in-house designed high-frequency ultrasound transducer (20 MHz) and an optical tracking device are combined to build this system.
-I finished this project in University of Alberta supervised by Dr.Lawrence H Le during my visiting in 2023.
+I finished this project in University of Alberta supervised by Dr. Lawrence H Le during my visiting in 2023.

 <div  align="center">
  <img src="/images/PortableSystem.png" width = "500"  alt="Framework" align=center />